jllopis/docker-mosquitto/README.md

 Alternatively you can start it by means of [docker-compose](https://docs.docker.com/compose): `docker-compose up`.
 This is useful when testing.
 It start up _redis_ and link it to _mosquitto_ so you can test the _auth-plugin_ easily.

+**NOTE**

+Starting with v1.4.3 there is a new image based on Alpine Linux.
+Its _Dockerfile_ sits under *alpine/* subdirectory.
+You can build it by `make alp`.
+Alternatively you can just `docker pull jllopis/mosquitto:alpine`.

+This image have almost the same features as the Debian one and it will be made the default when enough testing is done.

 ## Build the Mosquitto docker image

     $ sudo make